antonlep/ot-harjoitustyo/dokumentaatio/manual.md

 `poetry run invoke start`

-In Windows 10 and depending on python configuration it might be needed to run the command
+In Windows 10 and depending on python configuration it might be needed to run the following command to start the game

 `poetry run python src/index.py`

-to start the game

 ## Keys